Wellness / WOW! (Employee Wellness)

 Did you know that each year when Meredith representatives evaluate our health-insurance provider, all employees benefit by being in shape, or on the right track to fitness?
 It is true.
 It is more cost-effective for insurance providers to cover healthy individuals, so we all benefit.

 WOW! membership benefits include:

 It’s So Easy!
-Joining WOW is just a click away.
-Complete our online registration form or complete this PDF form and send by interoffice mail to Pat Clements, 111 Johnson Hall.
+Joining WOW is just a click away by completing the online registration form.
 That’s it!
 Once you are a member, you will have unlimited access to all our programs, prizes, and incentives.
-Contact Pat Clements at 919-760-8556 or Sherri Henderson at 919-760-8535 for more information.
+Contact Pat Clements at 919-760-8556 for more information.

 Boot Camp is a total body workout.
 Getting the maximum calorie burn, this class will challenge you to your limits.
 Using weights, medicine balls, resistance tubing and body weight exercises, you will work your entire body from head to toe.
 Within the group though, modifications are made wherever necessary and being fit isn't a requirement.
 We will help you achieve your best level of fitness!
 Class will meet in the gym, and on occasion, we will go outdoors, or to another location when necessary.

 Mindfulness Meditation, 12:00-1:00 p.m., - Marge Terhaar-Yonkers, Instructor – Chapel Common Room***